 The reasons an ATV tire loses air is either from something getting stuck in it, the tire being worn out, not seated properly on the rim, or the sudden change in temperature or elevation.
 Let’s go over all of them in this guide.

 PSI For ATV Tire

 Before I get into why your ATV tires are flat, we need to tell you the typical PSI you should be running.

 ATV’s run at a lower PSI then your car or truck, so don’t panic if you see tire pressure lower then your vehicle.

 You want 7 PSI in your ATV tires.
 Going above this can damage the tire and cause it to blow.
 If you’re lower than 7 PSI, you’ll want to put some air in it.

 And I know many of you are wondering, your PSI gauge for your car doesn’t go that low.
-You’ll need a low-pressure PSI gauge like this one here for your ATV tires.
+You’ll need a low-pressure PSI gauge like this one here (Amazon Link Ad) for your ATV tires.
 It’s important to get a PSI gauge that can read low enough, don’t eyeball it!

 How To Find The Leak In Your ATV Tire